 - Scholarship Deadline: February 26

-- Eligibility Requirements: Applicants must be part of an underrepresented group, have a nomination/reference from the department, have a clear research plan, and demonstrate academic excellence.
+- Eligibility Requirements: Applicants must be part of an underrepresented group, have a nomination from the department, submit a clear research plan, and demonstrate academic excellence.

 APF Graduate Student Scholarships

-Sponsored by the American Psychological Foundation and the Council of Graduate Departments of Psychology, this award is given to graduate students in psychology who demonstrate the ideals of the sponsors and the American Psychological Association.
+The American Psychological Foundation and the Council of Graduate Departments of Psychology provide this award to graduate students in psychology who demonstrate the ideals of the sponsors and the APA.